jldec/pub-pkg-highlight/README.md

 ### installation

-This package is included with pub-server and used together with the default markdown-rendering theme [pub-theme-gfm]
+This package is included with pub-server and used together with the default markdown-rendering theme [pub-theme-doc]

 ```sh
 npm install -g pub-server